-The upper channel of linear regression – the blue lines of the unidirectional movement.
+The upper channel of linear regression – the blue line of the unidirectional movement.

-The lower channel of linear regression – the purple lines of the unidirectional movement.
+The lower channel of linear regression – the purple line of the unidirectional movement.

 CCI – the blue line in the regression window of the indicator.